intellifi-nl/push-doc/spot_protocol.md

 Telnet (debugging)
 ------------------

 You may enable a telnet server on the spot for a direct connection on TCP port 23.
-This will allow you to receive the `spot protocol` on your terminal or in custom application.
+This will allow you to receive the `spot protocol` on your terminal or in your own application.
 We do not advice you to use this option for production environments.
 It's not encrypted nor it's protected by a password.
 It also requires you to administer all the ip addresses of your Spots.
 It's turned off by default.

 Implementing SSH would solve some of the mentioned problems.
 At this moment we don't plan to do this.
 (As a consequence of our strong believe in the earlier mentioned 'outbound' strategy.)

 Security
 --------

 HTTP is currently the default way of connecting to a server.
 It's a small step to run this over an SSL connection.
 This would encrypt all data between spot and server.
-We are planning to support SSL on spot level in the coming year.
+We are planning to support SSL in the embedded client in the coming year.
 Experiments already have shown that this is a feasible step.
 For this moment we advice to run Intellifi Spots only inside a 'protected' network.
 This could be your office network or a VPN based network.

 Authenticaton is also beeing worked on, we are planning to solve this with known strategies on the HTTP level.
 This would also fit in the planned upgrade to websockets.